 None of that was true a year ago.

 We also made progress in our mission to transform insurance from a necessary evil into a social good: becoming a Public Benefit Corporation, receiving B-Corp certification, and accruing far more for nonprofits than for our own profits.

 Lemonade’s Full Monty

-The following week, John Peters, our Chief Underwriting Officer, will share insurance data in our Lemonade Insurance Report: loss ratios, risk distribution, licensing progress.
+The following week, John Peters, our Chief Underwriting Officer, will share insurance data in our Lemonade Insurance Report: loss ratios, risk distribution, and licensing progress.
 It’s in plain-English and accessible to tech and fintech enthusiasts no less than insurance buffs.

-In 3 weeks Dan Ariely, our Chief Behavioral Officer, will release our Lemonade Social Impact Report.
+In 3 weeks Dan Ariely, our Chief Behavioral Officer, will release our Social Impact Report.
 Dan will share statistics on our Giveback program, the causes we’re working with, and how the numbers are looking for our double-bottom-line business.